vanjohnson879/frontline-cloud-doc/content/reference/user/simulations/index.md

 - **Name**: the name that will appear on the simulations table.
 - **Team**: the team which owns the simulation.
-- **Class name**: the package and the name of your simulation scala class in the project that you want to start.
+- **Class name**: the package and class name of the simulation scala class you want to start within your project.

 ### Step 2: Build configuration